Dies the Fire: Clan Mackenzie

 Juniper's Clan farm the land.
-While hunting, Juniper and Dennis rescue Sam Aylward, a former British army special forces soldier, superb archer and bowyer after he was entangled in an accidental fall.
+While hunting, Juniper and Dennis rescue Sam Aylward, a former British SAS soldier, superb archer and bowyer, after he was entangled in an accidental fall.
+Sam is unfamiliar with the extent of the Change, believing World War Three has occurred, and the effects on his electrical equipment are due to an EMP.
+Juniper and Dennis inform him of the true circumstances of the situation, and Sam elects to join Clan Mackenzie.

-Juniper leads scouts around the area.
-They arrive in Corvallis, Oregon, and discover that Oregon State University professors have taken over the town.
-They escape the trap but are then ambushed by cannibals.
+Juniper leads two others to scout around the area.
+They arrive in Corvallis, Oregon, and discover that Oregon State University professors have taken over the town, and are governing with some success.
+They also discover that some of Junipers friends have survived the Change.
+On the return journey, Juniper and her two comrades are ambushed by cannibals.
 Mike and his Bearkillers save them.
-Juniper and Mike have unprotected sex; Juniper gets pregnant.
+That night, Juniper and Mike have unprotected sex; Juniper gets pregnant.

 The Clan has a successful harvest, but nearby Sutterdown is occupied by Protectorate troopers.
 Juniper leads the Clan against the troopers, and drives them out of the town.

 Sam Aylward leads a group of Mackenzie archers to aid the Bearkillers' raid against a Protectorate castle, then force the surrender of a second castle.

 Juniper gives birth to a son named Rudi in memory of her late handfasted man.
 During Rudi's wiccaning, Juniper is overcome by inspiration, causing her to give Rudi the craft name of Artos, proclaiming a prophecy declaring him "the Sword of the Lady."